maxawzsinger/gitrails/README.md

 ### Access Model

-When an agent calls `/execute`, the proxy loads the permissions for that agent key.
-The request is allowed only if the action exists as a top-level permission key, and any regex specified for parameters match the corresponding parameter values in the request body provided by the agent (non-string parameters are cast to string before testing).
-Permission matching is fail-closed for omitted params: if a constrained param is required by the action schema and the request omits it, request validation fails before permission matching; if a constrained param is optional and the request omits it, the proxy still runs the regex against `""` (empty string), not `"undefined"`, and does not skip the check.
+When an agent calls `/execute`, the proxy loads the permissions for that agent key and enforces the following rules:

+- The action must exist as a top-level permission key.
+- Any regex specified for a parameter must match the corresponding value in the request body.
+Non-string parameters are cast to string before testing.
+- Permission matching is fail-closed for omitted params:
+  - If a constrained param is required by the action schema and the request omits it, request validation fails before permission matching.
+  - If a constrained param is optional and the request omits it, the proxy still runs the regex against `""` (empty string), not `"undefined"`, and does not skip the check.

 How the proxy does regex checks: